| Title: | Minimal R/Shiny Interface to JavaScript Library 'ECharts' |

 ask |

-Boolean, to ask the user to download source if missing.
-Default is FALSE. |
+Boolean, whether to ask the user to download source if missing, default is FALSE.

 When source is URL, the plugin file is installed with an optional popup prompt.